 In partnership with AbbVie Corporation • Her painfully swollen ring finger was the first indiction something was wrong.
-"I was engaged and we were going to have our rings sized," says Steff Ivory Conover, 30.
+"I was engaged and we were going to have our rings sized," says Steff Ivory Conover, 30, who goes by her middle name, Ivory.
 "But within a week, for no apparent reason, my finger was two ring sizes larger than normal."
 And it took more than a year of chasing doctors and connecting the right dots to confirm a diagnosis of psoriatic arthritis (PsA).

 A chronic inflammatory disease, psoriatic arthritis (sorry-attic arth-rye-tiss) tends to affect men and women between the ages of 30 and 50, and has a double-whammy profile.
 It usually announces itself first on the skin, as red, itchy and scaly patches, and some time later manifests as stiff, sore and swollen joints as well.

-Conover's medical past includes chronic sacroiliitis (inflamation of the joint that connects the lower spine and pelvic bone) and a years-long case of painful plantar faciitis.
-The added joint-shearing revelation pointed Conover's doctor in the right direction.
-"He asked if there was a history of psoriasis in my family," says Conover.
+Ivory's medical past includes chronic sacroiliitis (inflamation of the joint that connects the lower spine and pelvic bone) and a years-long case of painful plantar faciitis.
+The added joint-shearing revelation pointed Ivory's doctor in the right direction.
+"He asked if there was a history of psoriasis in my family," she says.
 "I told him my mom has it – flakes and weepy patches on the scalp, sometimes on her elbows and so on."
-With that last bit of information, her doc had her tested for psoriatic arthritis (PSA), and soon confirmed the diagnosis.
-"I had no idea all these conditions were linked," says Conover.
+With that last bit of information, Ivory's doc had her tested for psoriatic arthritis (PSA), and soon confirmed the diagnosis.
+"I had no idea all these conditions were linked," she says.

 do you have PsA? here's how to find out: